emiwuwu/deep-learning-challenge/Deep_Learning_Challenge/Analysis_Report.md

 #### Target and Features:

 - Target Variable(s): The primary target variable for our model is "IS_SUCCESSFUL," which represents whether the charitable organization's funding was used effectively (binary classification: 1 for successful, 0 for not successful).
-- Feature Variable(s): The feature variables include multiple columns such as "APPLICATION_TYPE," "AFFILIATION," "CLASSIFICATION," "USE_CASE," "ORGANIZATION," "STATUS," "INCOME_AMT," "SPECIAL_CONSIDERATIONS," and "ASK_AMT."
+- Feature Variable(s): The feature variables include multiple columns such as "NAME", "APPLICATION_TYPE," "AFFILIATION," "CLASSIFICATION," "USE_CASE," "ORGANIZATION," "STATUS," "INCOME_AMT," "SPECIAL_CONSIDERATIONS," and "ASK_AMT."

 #### Removal of Variables:

-- Several variables, such as "EIN" and "NAME," should be removed from the input data because they do not provide meaningful information for predicting the success of charitable organizations.
+- Several variables, such as "EIN" should be removed from the input data because they do not provide meaningful information for predicting the success of charitable organizations.
 These variables do not fall into either the target or feature categories.

 ### Compiling, Training, and Evaluating the Model